Importance of user ID tagging¶

 If you want to be able to send any information to Pointzi from your backend then sh_cuid is the only way to link the two systems.

-For example: Say you want to target an experiment at users who are all specific user types, i.e Student, Teacher, Admin.
-If this information is in your backend then you can tag all the pointzi sh_cuid's with this information, in turn, this will allow you to target experiments specifically at teachers etc. More information on targeting here
+For example: Say you want to target an Guide at users who are all specific user types, i.e Student, Teacher, Admin.
+If this information is in your backend then you can tag all the pointzi sh_cuid's with this information, in turn, this will allow you to target Guides specifically at teachers etc. More information on targeting here

 It can be used to identify the same user across different devices¶